prominence-eosc/docs-eosc/source/index.rst

 PROMINENCE is a platform which allows users to exploit idle cloud resources for running containerised workloads.
 From a user's perspective PROMINENCE appears like a standard batch system.

+Computing resources are provided by the EGI FedCloud sites which support token-based authentication.
+Currently these are:

+* IN2P3-IRES
+* INFN-CATANIA-STACK

 .. toctree::
    :numbered:
    :maxdepth: 2